cyrilmuchemi/Crypto-Chart-App/README.md

 -```bash
 git clone https://github.com/cyrilmuchemi/Metrics-Webapp.

-- Once the files are on your machine, open the _Math-Magicians_ folder in [Visual Studio Code](https://code.visualstudio.com/), and follow the steps in Installation & Set Up
+- Once the files are on your machine, open the _Crypto-Chart-App_ folder in [Visual Studio Code](https://code.visualstudio.com/), and follow the steps in Installation & Set Up

 ## 🛠 Installation & Set Up